seanjan10/AppointmentMaker/README.md

 # AppointmentMaker
-Simple prototype for creating appointments for Beatrices art store
+Simple prototype for creating appointments for Beatrice's art store using Java with Swing GUI